git/git.github.io/rev_news/drafts/edition-71.md

   Actually, I have 2 favorites:

-  1. Designing support for explicit commits grouping, somewhat similar to grouping objects in graphical editors, likely implemented as a container commit capturing particular part of the DAG.
-It'd be then seen as a single commit by default, unless user specifically asks to look inside.
+  1. Designing support for explicit commits grouping, somewhat similar to grouping objects in graphical editors, likely implemented as a container commit capturing a particular part of the DAG.
+It'd be then seen as a single commit by default, unless the user specifically asks to look inside.
      If we had it, our typical history would be more linear, feature branches essentially becoming single (group) commits, that'd make history simpler to traverse and to reason about.

-  Right now the only poor-man estimate for that is a branch that is merged back to its origin (the true-non-evil merge, as I call it), that brings history that looks like a sequence of bubbles, but it lacks direct support that specific grouping feature would have.
+     Right now the only poor-man approximation for that is a branch that is merged back to its origin (the true-non-evil merge, as I call it), which results in a history that looks like a sequence of bubbles, but it lacks direct support which the specific grouping feature would have.

-  2. Designing new history editor that will aim at being ultimate replacement for both `git rebase` and `git cherry-pick` that are essentially the same thing at fundamental level.
+  2. Designing a new history editor that will aim at being the ultimate replacement for both `git rebase` and `git cherry-pick`, which are essentially the same thing at fundamental level.
 As useful as these existing features are, they have wide opportunities for improvements that apparently don't fit into the current design, and their history of incremental adaptations to different needs made quite a mess of them.

-  Covering all the functionality of rebase and cherry-pick, the two most important new features I'd like to see are:
+     Covering all the functionality of `rebase` and `cherry-pick`, the two most important new features I'd like to see are:

      - Ensuring, by design, one of the primary features of any reasonable editing tool: carefully preserve the content if no actual editing has been made or requested.
 This should be ensured even if the tool is forced to do the full job of re-creating the history according to the instructions.
-I.e., the cycle: load/mark-as-modified/save should bring the original result by default.
+I.e., the cycle: load/mark-as-modified/save should result in the original result by default.

-  - Better replacement for todo lists.
-Carefully designed format for describing DAG in a text form convenient for humans and for editing with text editor, with simple yet strictly defined syntax and semantics, preferably supporting generic programming language features.
+     - Better replacement for to-do lists.
+Carefully designed format for describing the DAG in a text form convenient for humans and for editing with a text editor, with simple yet strictly defined syntax and semantics, preferably supporting generic programming language features.
 For example, it could be based on some existing language, say, Tcl.
-Yet it should take the best features of the current format and look familiar enough to be immediately useful without significant learning cycle.
+Yet it should take the best features of the current format and look familiar enough to be immediately useful without a significant learning cycle.

   [That said, do we need two teams of expert developers for that, or one would suffice, I wonder?]